mauropalsgraaf/fpscala-workshop/workshop.md

 // This function is not referentially transparent,
 // because the output is unpredictable. def randomNumber() = {
-  Math.random ....
+  Math.random() * 10 ....
 }
 ```

 There are multiple ways to break referential transparency.
 Everything that breaks it is called a side-effect.
-In the previous examples, println("test") and Math.random are the side-effect and the unpredictable parts of the function.
+In the previous examples, println("test") and Math.random are the side-effects and the unpredictable parts of the function.

-The following function is referentially transparent
+The following functions are referentially transparent

 ```
 // This function is referentially transparent because we can